 - Get your child into a good recovery community

-These two experiences left us feeling disheartened and very scared.
+These two experiences left us feeling disheartened and very afraid that we would never find the right home.
 Nick was spiraling downward and we knew it.
 We had to get him help somewhere else, but how?
 It was daunting and we felt very alone.
 By chance, some very close friends of our told us about New Life House.
 Their son had been through the program, stayed in the program for 18 months, and was doing great.
 He had been in about six other places prior to New Life House.
 Our friends swore by the program and it sounded completely different than where Nick had been before.
 We were lucky to get Nick in, and it has been a completely different experience for us all.

 Nick graduated from New Life House after a very rigorous, demanding, intense 14 months.
 Nick said it was the hardest thing he has ever done and the best thing we have ever done for him.
 We felt supported, heard, and understood, and guided every step of the way by the staff in the most loving, kind way imaginable.
 They have helped us understand addiction, helped us understand our son, helped us not be co-dependents, and enabled us to begin to become a family again.
 We have tried as much as possible (we don’t live in the area) to be part of the New Life community.
 We have loved meeting all of the guys and their families, going to barbecues and holiday events.
 It is the first time we have felt like part of a community of people who are all in the same situation.
 We don’t feel alone anymore, and neither does Nick.

-New Life is a special place.
+New Life isn’t just a special place, but it was just the right home for our son.
 When I describe it to people, the first thing I say is, “There are 26 guys sharing a house, and every time we visit it is spotless, neat as a pin and seemingly completely organized.”
 The guys are polite, shake your hand and look you in the eye.
 We do not know the extent of what Nick has learned at New Life, but we know he is a very different person than he was 14 months ago.
 He has tools now to find his way, and though there will be ups and downs, we are more confident he will be able to navigate them because of what he has experienced at New Life House.
 He now has the support of friends, connection to a whole staff of wonderful people, and people at his disposal he can always turn to for guidance… and so do we.
 I once said to the manager, Garrett Eamer, “This place is about love.”
 And he agreed.

 • Julie & David B.